toapayohvets.com

 However it is known that cats with flea allergy, food allergy or atopic

 dermatitis may have ECG.
-It is probable that the underlying causes of EGC
+It is probable that the underlying causes of ECG

 are similar to those of Miliary Dermatitis (Parasites, Hypersensitivity,